colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

 /sitemap   → hasPart

-This is the simplest possible semantic grounding layer for AI, search engines, and autonomous agents.
+This is the smallest possible semantic grounding layer for AI, search engines, and autonomous agents.

 Status: Experimental protocol for AI grounding & deterministic semantic canonicalization.
 Not affiliated with Google, Amazon, Microsoft, OpenAI, or any third-party organization.

 0. What You’re Installing

-You will create a single JSON-LD file that declares the canonical semantics and routing of your domain.
+You will deploy a single JSON-LD file that declares the canonical semantics and routing of your domain.

-Locations (choose one):
+Valid locations:

-/.well-known/stack
+/.well-known/stack   ← recommended
 /.sfh.json

-The Five Primitives
+The Five SFH / DFH Primitives
 Primitive	Purpose
-/type	What this domain is
+/type	What this domain represents
 /entity	Canonical name / identity
 /url	Primary canonical URL
-/canonical	Single authoritative semantic identity /sitemap	Routing index (sitemaps, maps, collections)
+/canonical	Self-reference; single authoritative semantic identity /sitemap	Routing index (sitemaps, maps, collections)

 This is not a framework, SDK, or API.